ibm-cloud-docs/power-iaas/registering-linux.md

 # Using SLES within the Power Systems Virtual Server service
 {: #using-linux}

 You can use the {{site.data.keyword.powerSys_notm}} service to deploy a generic Linux™ virtual machine (VM).
 When you are provisioning a VM, select **Linux – Client supplied subscription** for your operating system.
 The {{site.data.keyword.powerSys_notm}} service provides few Linux stock images for SAP HANA and SAP NetWeaver applications.
 You can also bring your own Linux image (OVA format) and subscription.
+Power Systems Virtual Server now supports Linux (RHEL and SLES) stock images for non-SAP applications.
 The following versions of Linux are supported:

 - `SLES 12 - Minimum level: SP4 + Kernel  4.12.14-95.54.1`
 - `SLES 15 - Minimum level: SP1 + kernel 4.12.14-197.45-default`